 When Rahul took up the conversation and went back to the old ‘buzzword’ ‘inequality’ that he tried using in a historic interview with Arnab Goswami and failed miserably, he failed again.

-Rahul in his wisdom told us that poor are being treated differently than the rich in Covid situation.
+Rahul in his wisdom told us that poor are being treated differently than the rich in COVID situation.
 Such a stupid inference that it would not need any comment or analysis.
-The poor is always in every situation treated differently than the rich and mighty.
+The poor are always in every situation treated differently than the rich and mighty.
 Covid-19 is no different that way.

 Overall in this discussion, it was Raghuram Rajan who was proved to be a bigger Pappu than Pappu himself.
 He proved to be another pappu without even basic knowledge about any situation.
 One would wonder how did he become the governor of RBI and a professor in the University of Chicago?
 Also, the Nobel laureates of economics deciding that India’s poor needed ration card is another funny wisdom that has come.

 An important question arises out of the findings of this discussion from the gender justice parlance and that is surely against the men’s rights and confirms feminist demand.
 How did these people even get to these positions?
 Simply because of their gender?
 And that would surely show male dominance (dominance of even idiotic males) not only in Indian politics and in Indian economics, but also in getting Nobel prizes.

 Question is, don’t we deserve better candidates for these positions?
 Do we continue to accept morons as our leaders and then how would anyone defend that men have indeed contributed?
 Well, I am sure feminists are celebrating today because people like Rahul and Raghuram exist, and as MRAs we are ashamed.
 No, when we talk about opportunities for men, we only talk about qualified and dignified men of value and not about some incompetent people promoted to the helm for political purpose.